We've done your homework for you: here are some of the best, most useful websites out there for writers.

 often put out an A.P.B regarding specific names and organizations to avoid at

-from a questionable one, and educate writers about the detrimental scamming
+all cost.
+They also maintain a blog to educate writers about the detrimental scamming

 practices of fee-charging “rogue” agents who prey on the vulnerable, desperate